Minamata (film): Reception

-Noel Murray of the Los Angeles Times mentioned that "Taken on its own merits — as an accessible if ahistorical dramatization of an environmental tragedy — “Minamata” does what it sets out to do very well" describing Depp as "quite good" while The Wrap stated that "Moments of connection and the power of photography to tell a story shine through, though there are also instances where the cinematic storytelling becomes a bit heavy-handed" calling Depp's performance as "his most tender, most mature work in years".
-Austin Chronicle reported that "Minamata" was "... a rare return to form for Depp" while The Washington Post awarded the film two and a half stars out of four stating that "Levitas makes choices that distract from the central crisis.
-But when he pays attention to the victims, “Minamata” finally comes into focus".
+The Washington Post awarded the film two and a half stars out of four stating that "Levitas makes choices that distract from the central crisis.
+But when he pays attention to the victims, Minamata finally comes into focus".
+Noel Murray of the Los Angeles Times mentioned that "Taken on its own merits — as an accessible if ahistorical dramatization of an environmental tragedy — Minamata does what it sets out to do very well" describing Depp as "quite good".
+TheWrap stated that "Moments of connection and the power of photography to tell a story shine through, though there are also instances where the cinematic storytelling becomes a bit heavy-handed" calling Depp's performance as "his most tender, most mature work in years".